☑ Fly a balloon.

 Unless you're a serious runner, you've probably not given much thought to how your foot strike changes as you speed up, but there's debate about how it impacts performance and risk of injury.
 This summer, Megan Montgomery ’18 worked on a research project with kinesiology professor Pat Babington related to the ongoing foot-strike debate.
 They're trying to determine whether a runner's foot-strike pattern changes in relation to their maximum velocity.
 For instance, as a slower runner goes from walking to running, do they shift toward a forefoot strike at a lower velocity than a faster runner would?

 Pay attention the next time you go for a run.
 Just don't let it trip you up.

 When a human heart is damaged by a heart attack or another trauma, the organ is permanently weakened.
 But the tiny zebrafish has a huge advantage over humans: it can regenerate heart tissue.

-Research using heart-regenerating species such as the zebrafish continues year-round in biology professor Pascal Lafontant's cardiac research lab, home to hundreds of fish and 8 student researchers this summer.
+Research using heart-regenerating species such as the zebrafish continues year-round in biology professor Pascal Lafontant's cardiac research lab, home to hundreds of fish and 8 student researchers during summer 2017.

 Because visualization of the heart's cells and structure is one of the best ways to understand how regeneration occurs, Lafontant's students have a few different ways to get a closer look.
 One method uses a machine called a cryostat microtome (basically a high-tech deli slicer) to slice off razor-thin portions of tissue that can be mounted on slides.